 Health Care | Harrisburg, PA | Full Time

-Work involves the analysis and evaluation of documentation submitted by Medical Assistance Program service providers and generated through PROMISe™ in order to make professional medical judgments regarding the appropriateness of the care and services provided to eligible recipients under the Medical Assistance Program.
-Reviews may be conducted in central office with the Medical Assistance Program service provider furnishing the necessary medical records, on site at the facility, or information may be provided over the telephone for any service that may require prior authorization or post certification.
+- Candidate must analyze and evaluate documentation submitted by the Medical Assistance Program service providers and generated through PROMISe™ in order to make professional medical judgments regarding the appropriateness of the Hospice care and services provided to eligible recipients under the Medical Assistance Program.

-Work may include serving as a team leader on reviews requiring more than one staff member organizing and coordinating the review process.
-Resources also provide advisory and consultative services to boards and staff designed to improve the services or administrative procedures in support of medical assistance patients.
+- Candidate will also provide advisory and consultative services to boards and staff designed to improve the services or administrative procedures.

 ESSENTIAL JOB FUNCTIONS

-Ability to communicate effectively (verbally and in writing) with coworkers, management, Office of General Counsel other agencies, nursing facility staff and other medical assistance providers to review and discuss cases.
+- Ability to communicate effectively (verbally and in writing) with coworkers, management, Office of General Counsel, and other agencies and facility staff and other medical assistance providers to review and discuss cases;

-Ability to testify at administrative/legal hearings and to defend Departmental decisions.
+- Ability to testify at administrative/legal hearings and to defend Department decisions;